MonetDB/MonetDBLite-Java/README.md

 processing.
 In a MAPI connection, the MonetBlob and MonetClob classes provide this implementation, however in the Embedded connection, these wrappers are not used, so only Strings and byte[] are used in favor for more performance.

+## Changelog

+* 2.34
+    * Added batch processing in the JDBC connection.
+    * Added simplified MonetDBEmbedded.startDatabase(String dbDirectory) method.
+    * Added runtime addShutdownHook to stop the database when the JVM exits if it is still running.
+* 2.33
+    * Merged with latest changes on MonetDB original JDBC driver.
+* 2.32
+    * Added in-memory mode.
+* 2.31
+    * Merged with MonetDB Jul2017 release.
+* 2.30
+    * Added JDBC-like prepared statements in the Embedded API.
+    * Deployed on Maven Central Repository.
+* 2.25
+    * Bugfix release.
+* 2.24
+    * Experimental release based on MonetDB Dec2016 release.

 ## FAQs

 ### 1. I am getting the MonetDBEmbeddedException: "The MonetDB Embedded database is still running!"

 Due to the internal representation of MonetDB, we allow only **ONE** embedded database per process.
-Check if you are calling the class method `boolean StartDatabase(String dbDirectory, boolean silentFlag, boolean sequentialFlag)` more than once in your code without any `void StopDatabase()` call in between.
+Check if you are calling the class method `boolean StartDatabase(String dbDirectory)` more than once in your code without any `void StopDatabase()` call in between.
 If you still need more than one database in your program, we recommend to create a sub JVM process.
 It can be easily achieved with the [`exec family of methods in the Runtime class`](https://docs.oracle.com/javase/8/docs/api/java/lang/Runtime.html).

 ### 2. I am having race conditions, can you tell me why?